 You and your fiance should sit down and come up with a playlist together.
 Of course, you will want to discuss the list with your band or DJ.
-Keep in mind that a lot of bands only pay one or two styles of music and will have a limited set list.
-A DJ might have a more extensive collection.
+Keep in mind that a lot of bands only pay one or two styles of music and usually have a limited set list.
+A DJ might have a more extensive collection though.

-Something to bear in mind is that many of today’s couples skip the DJ or band altogether.
-A lot of modern couples are simply renting equipment and creating their own wedding music playlist using their Ipad or other such device.
-This saves the cost of a dj or band, as well as some of the other issues that may arise (ie: the dj or a member of the band falls ill on your wedding day).
-Whatever you choose, however, out need to be sure that you have planned your playlist well in advance so that you are prepared for the big day.
+Another key point to bear in mind is that many of today’s couples skip the DJ or band altogether.
+A lot of modern couples are simply renting equipment and creating their own wedding music playlist using their iPad or other gadgets.
+This saves the cost of a DJ or a band, as well as some of the other issues that may arise (ie: the DJ or a member of the band gets sick on your wedding day).
+Whatever you choose, however, you have to be sure that you have planned your playlist well in advance so that you are fully prepared for the big day.

-Another thing to keep in mind is what songs not to play at your wedding.
-If you do hire a dj or cover band, you need to also have a list of those songs you absolutely do not want played at your wedding reception.
-So many couples have been horrified when the dj has played a song, or group of songs, that is highly inappropriate.
+One more thing to keep in mind is the songs should not be played at your wedding.
+If you hire a DJ or a cover band, you need to also have a list of those songs you absolutely do not want to be played at your wedding reception.
+So many couples have been horrified when the DJ has played a song or group of songs of highly inappropriate content or style.

-Remember to be considerate of others and only chose songs with explicit lyrics if you are sure that none of your guests will be offended.
 Also, you don’t want to play any “break-up” or depressing songs as you don’t want to bring everyone down.
-This is supposed to be a happy occasions so keep it light and upbeat!
+This is supposed to be a happy occasion so keep it light and upbeat!

-Maybe, we all know that there are certain songs that have been played to death at weddings.
-These include songs such as the following:
+We all know those songs that have been played to death at weddings.
+The pumped-up hits include songs such as the following: